 Researchers in the Social Network Methods Section conduct innovative research that aims to understand the social, psychological and behavioral environment of families and communities at risk for hereditary disease.
 They are particularly interested in exploring the intersection between genomic risk information and social relationships and resultant impact on health outcomes.
 There are three primary arms of this research.

 The second research arm is aimed at understanding interrelated aspects of genetics/genomics, biology, and social relationships.
 In one line of research, the researchers consider strain in social relationships and examine whether social connections improve resilience of families with high levels of caregiver burden.
-Their research considers the burden of caring for chronically ill children, where parents often take on primary caregiving roles, as well as care for chronically ill adults, where caregiving roles are often distributed among adult children and spouses.
+Their research considers the burden of caring across the life course in different disease contexts.
+That is, stressors associated with caring for chronically ill children, where parents often take on primary caregiving roles, as well as those arising in caring for chronically ill adults, where caregiving roles are often distributed among adult children and spouses.

 The third research arm entails developing and validating innovative methods for network data collection and analysis.
 In all of their projects, the researchers characterize the social environment within which individuals are embedded, whether in the family or community context.
 They develop and use innovative methods to capture this environment.
 Their primary methodological focus is to improve measurement of relational systems and to accommodate the incomplete social network data common to the study of family systems.